Federal Government Releases Ruling in AIG Bailout

 Judge Wheeler ruled, “The Government’s unduly harsh treatment of A.I.G. in comparison to other institutions seemingly was misguided and had no legitimate purpose, even considering concerns about ‘moral hazard.’”
 He also stated, “There is nothing in the Federal Reserve Act or in any other federal statute that would permit a Federal Reserve Bank to take over a private corporation and run its business as if the Government were the owner.”

 AIG was represented by the law firms Boies, Schiller & Flexner LLP and Skadden, Arps, Slate, Meagher & Flom LLP.
-Several BRG experts testified in the case: Robert MacLaverty on credit default swaps, Edward O’Brien on securities lending, and Dr. C. Paul Wazzan on prejudgment interest.
-The BRG experts and other experts in the case were supported by Elizabeth Kroger Davis.
+Robert MacLaverty testified on credit default swaps.
+He and other experts in the case were supported by Elizabeth Kroger Davis.